Kantō Plain: Geography

 A collection of plateaus constitute a large part of the plain.
 Among them are the Ōmiya, Musashino, Sagamino, Jōsō, and Shimōsa Plateaus.
 These large plateaus are divided into smaller ones by shallow river valleys.
-One of the common features of the plateaus is that their surfaces are covered with a thick layer of loam of volcanic origin.
-Volcanic ashes from surrounding volcanoes, Mounts Asama, Haruna, and Akagi to the north and Mounts Hakone and Fuji to the southwest, are thought to have been deposited on these plateaus.
+A common feature of the plateaus is that their surfaces are covered with a thick layer of loam of volcanic origin.
+Volcanic ash from surrounding volcanoes, Mounts Asama, Haruna, and Akagi to the north and Mounts Hakone and Fuji to the southwest, are thought to have been deposited on these plateaus.

-Among the plateaus, the Musashino Plateau has the largest stretch of land, extending from the western edge of Ōme to the eastern edge of Yamanote which borders the alluvial plains of the Arakawa and Sumida Rivers.
+Among the plateaus, the Musashino Plateau has the largest stretch of land, extending from the western edge of Ōme to the eastern edge of Yamanote, which borders the alluvial plains of the Arakawa and Sumida Rivers.
 Its elevation gradually declines from west to east, measuring 190 m at Ōme and 20 m at Yamanote.

 Hills in the Kantō Plain stand on Tertiary strata and rise higher than surrounding plateaus, exemplified by the Sayama Hills and Tama Hills, typically, undulating between 100 and 200 m above sea level.
 Hills located at the western edge of the Kantō Plain, the Hiki Hills, Koma Hills, Kusahana Hills, and Kaji Hills, also reach approximately 200 m above sea level.

-What is noteworthy is the overall tilt of the plateaus and hills.
+The overall tilt of the plateaus and hills is noteworthy.
 In general, the whole area is slightly bent and forming a basin centered in the Tone River and Tokyo Bay.
 The ongoing process of tectonic extension continues as the plain's central region gradually sinks.

 The Kantō Plain witnessed its greatest devastation from an earthquake on 1 September 1923, with a death toll calculated of 142,807.

 Geology

 Kanto Plain was formed by the Kanto basin-forming movement, which has continued since the Neogene period.
-This Movement is that caused sedimentation in the center of the present-day Kanto Plain and uplift of the surrounding mountains.
+This movement is what caused sedimentation in the center of the present-day Kanto Plain and uplift of the surrounding mountains.
 As a result, sediment from the surrounding mountains was deposited very thickly (the Tertiary layer reaches as high as 3,000 meters) and further uplifted to form many hills and plateaus.
 Large tectonic lines such as the eastern margin of the Fossa Magna and the Median Tectonic Line are thought to exist in the central part of the plain, but this thick accumulation of soft sedimentary layers makes it difficult to find active faults that can cause earthquakes (faults exist in the base 3000m below the sedimentary layers).
 In addition, natural sediments such as sediment carried by rivers have been used to create land, and the terrain was almost the same as it is today in the Late Jomon to Early Yayoi Period (more than 3,000 years ago).